LanganChristopher/project4/README.md

 The following hypotheses will frame the focus of our analysis:

-1. The occurrence of a natural disaster will lead to a pronounced loss of wages and increase in unemployment.
+1. The occurrence of a natural disaster will negatively affect wages in the tourism industries.

-In general, we think that the occurrence of a distaster will have an economic impact on localities in the path of the disaster.
+In general, we think that the occurrence of a disaster will have an economic impact on localities in the path of the disaster.
 The economic metrics that we are analyzing are wages and unemployment, so we think that we will see a drop in wages and an uptick in unemployment in the localities of analysis at the time immediately following Hurricane Sandy.

-2. The occurrence of a natural disaster will negatively affect wages in tourism industries.
+2. The occurrence of a natural disaster will not significantly affect wages in professional industries.

 We think that tourism industries will experience the largest impact from a disaster, because those industries are based on people visiting, and people spending money in these localities.
-During a disaster event like a hurricane, we would expect that, for a somewhat extended period of time surrounding the disaster, there would be a a major dip in any tourism-related spending, and that this may ultimately be reflected in wages.
+During a disaster event like a hurricane, we would expect that, for a somewhat extended period of time surrounding the disaster, there would be a major dip in any tourism-related spending, and that this may ultimately be reflected in wages.

 3. The occurrence of a natural disaster will not significantly affect wages in professional industries.